bakkeldio/CapstoneProject/README.md

 Title of the Project | 2048 game
 -- | --
-Topic addressed by the project | The simple and at the same time interesting mobile   game Background | You have to combine various tiles starting with a   tile of 2 and combining them together to reach 2048 Aim of the project (what) | The aim is to show that on a relatively small code   you can get a good all-known game.
+Topic addressed by the project | Interesting project Background | You have to combine various tiles starting with a   tile of 2 and combining them together to reach 2048 Aim of the project (what) | The aim is to show that on a relatively small code   you can get a good all-known game.
 Objectives of the project (why) | This game was one of the favorite phone games.
 Being   inspired I want to try to do something similar